-- 1. The lawyers' statements, arguments, questions, and comments are not evidence. - 2.
+- 1. The lawyers' statements, arguments, questions and comments are not evidence. - 2.
 Anything that jurors, the attorneys, or the judge might have said during the jury selection process is not evidence. - 3.
 Objections are not evidence.
 The parties have a right to object when they believe something is improper.
-You should not be influenced by the objection.
-If I sustain an objection to a question, you must ignore the question and must not try to guess what the answer might have been. - 4.
+Do not let objections influence you.
+If I sustained an objection to a question, you must ignore the question and must not try to guess what the answer might have been. - 4.
 Testimony that I strike from the record, or tell you to disregard, is not evidence and must not be considered. - 5.
 Anything you see or hear about this case outside the courtroom is not evidence.